 Technically, both green and grey ducting are used for telecoms and communications cables.
 However, grey ducting is more commonly referred to as “BT ducting” due to it being specially designed to comply with the specifications of the national BT network.
 Green ducting, in comparison, can be used for all non-BT telecoms and communications cabling.

-Check out our dedicated article here for more information on this.
+Check out our dedicated article on the differences between green and grey for more information.